[[ item["logo_text"] ]]

 How much does travel insurance cost?

-The cost of travel insurance depends on several criteria.
-It is now possible to tailor-make and thus avoid paying for guarantees that you do not need.
+The cost of travel insurance depends on a range of factors.
+It is now possible to tailor your travel insurance and avoid paying for guarantees that you do not need.

-*Quotes are for a single traveler of 30 years old and for a 7 days trip / Family trip quotes are for 2 young parents of around 35 and 2 children of 6 and 4.
+*Single trip quotes are for a single traveler of 30 years old and for a 7 days trip / Family trip quotes are for 2 young parents of around 35 and 2 children of 6 and 4.

-In general, the insurer will determine the cost of its contracts based on the following criteria:
+The insurance provider determines the cost of travel policies based on the following criteria:

-- Insured persons: as a general rule, your spouse and your dependent children are also fiscally insured, but you should still be sure of this when subscribing.
+- Insured persons: as a general rule, your spouse and your dependent children are also fiscally insured, but make sure to read the small prints of your travel insurance policy.

 Depending on your stay abroad and your profile, our holiday insurance comparison will guide you through the most suitable contracts.